tomedegroot/study-material/Linux+LPICLevel1Exam1/debianBasedPackageManagement.md

 Basically, versions from Ubuntu's main package sources will always stay the same save for some exceptions like Firefox.
 ```

-This is why you always install php55 or php56
+This is why for example you always install php55 or php56

 `apt-get dist-upgrade` -> handles changing dependencies and might remove packages or install packages currently not installed

 `apt-get -f upgrade|install` -> fix unmet dependencies, even if the package which has a dependency issue is installed via dpkg

+##Removing

+`apt-get [OPTIONS]remove PACKAGENAME` -> remove a package
+  1. `--purge` -> remove config files
+`apt-get autoremove` -> autoremove is used to remove packages that were automatically installed to satisfy dependencies for other packages and are now no longer needed.

+##Cleaning up the local cache

 `apt-get autoclean` -> This command removes .deb files for packages that are no longer installed on your system from the cache
-`apt-get autoremove` -> autoremove is used to remove packages that were automatically installed to satisfy dependencies for other packages and are now no longer needed.

-`apt-get remove [OPTIONS] PACKAGENAME` -> remove a package
-  1. `--purge` -> remove config files
+`apt-get clean` -> remove all /deb packages from the package cache, which is in */var/cache/apt/archives/*.
+Only the lock file remains.

 #Apt-Cache Package Management

 Allows us to create a local repo of info of all the packages available on our repo's.
 Updating the cache via `apt-get update` is important beforing actually upgrading (see previous section on `apt-get`).

 `apt-cache pkgnames` -> get all the packagenames
-`apt-cache search PACKAGENAME` -> search for PACKAGENAME
+`apt-cache search PACKAGENAME` -> The most relative search result is at the top.
+So with `apt-cache search apache2`, the apache2 package is at the top.
 `apt-cache stats` -> get info on repo's.
 `apt-cache depends PACKAGENAME` -> get dependencies of PACKAGENAME
+`apt-cache showpkgd PACKAGENAME` -> The available versions and reverse dependencies of each package listed are listed, as well as forward dependencies for each version.
 `apt-cache unmet` -> see all unmet dependencies within the local repo

 #DPKG Command Set

-##Extra:

-`dpkg --info PACKAGEFILE` -> get info on package.
-`dpkg --contents PACKAGEFILE` -> see the owner, permissions and install location of the contents.

-##Core:

 Packages for Debian-based system.
 First we need to get the package: